 This should be a no-brainer, especially because you can sometimes get some extra pocket money by selling your old or broken electronics.
 However, electronics are made with heavy metals such as lead and cadmium.
 In fact, e-waste may account for up to 70% of the heavy metals that exist in landfills, up to 40% of it being lead.

-Do your pockets a favor, run a quick Google search, and find a website that begs you to send them your old electronics.
+Do your pockets a favor, run a quick Google search, and find a website that begs you to send them your old electronics or even sell them online!
 Otherwise, (let’s say it together now,) take it to your local HHW disposal facility!

 Oil based paints, paint strippers or removers, varnishes, stains, and coatings are highly flammable and use chemicals that are considered hazardous.
 These should always be brought to a HHW facility when you’re finished with them.
 If you are using latex, or water based paints, you can actually dry these out – away from children and pets – and dispose of them regularly with your normal trash.